 This mode is intended for fastest throughput rate performance because the user does not have to worry about any power-up times; the AD7910/AD7920 remains fully powered all the time.
-Figure 19 shows the general diagram of the operation of the AD7910/AD7920 in this mode.
+Figure 9 shows the general diagram of the operation of the AD7910/AD7920 in this mode.

-The conversion is initiated on the falling edge of \overline{CS} as described in the Serial Interface section.
-To ensure that the part remains fully powered up at all times, \overline{CS} must remain low until at least 10 SCLK falling edges have elapsed after the falling edge of \overline{CS} .
-If \overline{CS} is brought high any time after the tenth SCLK falling edge but before the end of the tconvert, then the part remains powered up but the conversion is terminated and SDATA goes back into three-state.
+The conversion is initiated on the falling edge of $\overline{CS}$ as described in the Serial Interface section.
+To ensure that the part remains fully powered up at all times, $\overline{CS}$ must remain low until at least 10 SCLK falling edges have elapsed after the falling edge of $\overline{CS}$ .
+If $\overline{CS}$ is brought high any time after the 10th SCLK falling edge but before the end of the tCONVERT, the part will remain powered up but the conversion will be terminated and SDATA will go back into three-state.